International Students: Next Steps

 1. Send us a copy of your passport

-This should be valid until at least 31st October 2017, and your details (full name, date of birth, nationality and country of birth) should match the details on your UCAS application.
+This should be valid until at least 31st October 2019, and your details (full name, date of birth, nationality and country of birth) should match the details on your UCAS application.
 If any of the details are different, please contact UCAS to change them.
 Please send the copy of your passport to email@example.com.
+If you renew your passport at any time, please send us a new copy.

 2. Tell us about any previous study in the UK